Dementia

 • 123I‑FP‑CIT SPECT is a specific type of SPECT where 123I‑FP‑CIT binds to dopamine transporters thus is also called DaT scan.
 This is used to assess dopaminergic activity thus for Lewy body dementia and Parkinsonian syndromes

-Therefore the SPECT mentioned in lewy body dementia, Alzheimer's disease and frontotemporal dementia are NOT interchangeable.
+Therefore, the SPECT mentioned in Lewy body dementia, Alzheimer's disease and frontotemporal dementia are NOT interchangeable.

 On the other note, PET scans assess glucose uptake and metabolism in tissue using 18F-FDG tracer.